Alpesh Patel: Background

 Patel was born in India.
-Even at a very young age, he loved to go to Bollywood with his father.
-He immigrated to the United States with his parents at the age of 7 in 1979.
+At a very young age, he loved to go to Bollywood with his father.
+He emigrated to the United States with his parents at the age of 7 in 1979.
 He continues to be fascinated by movies.

-After graduating from Penn State’s film program, Patel worked for Cerebellum Corporation shooting and directing Standard Deviants videos.
-After a year at Cerebellum, he moved to Los Angeles, where he runs VisionStorm Entertainment as a vehicle to make his films.
+After graduating from Penn State's film program, Patel worked for Cerebellum Corporation shooting and directing Standard Deviants videos.
+He later moved to Los Angeles, where he runs VisionStorm Entertainment as a vehicle to make his films.

 Career

 In 2003, Patel wrote, directed, and produced the feature film, Graduation Night, as a coming-of-age romantic comedy.
 The film played at several notable film festivals under the titles Party On and Truth or Dare, and it is now in distribution in the US as Graduation Night.
 The film stars Adrian R'Mante, Abigail Spencer, Kevin Alejandro, and Playboy Playmate Irina Voronina.

-In 2006, Patel's award-winning screenplay, Blind Ambition was produced and won several awards in the festival circuit.
+His 2006 screenplay for Blind Ambition was produced and won several awards in the festival circuit.
 The film stars Vanessa Angel, Christopher Atkins, and Bollywood screen star Gulshan Grover.

 In 2007, Patel's mockumentary Touch Wood went into production as a comical behind-the-scenes look at the adult film industry told in mock documentary style.
-Touch Wood was Patel's second feature film as a director.
-It stars Gerry Bednob and Tony Sano.
+Touch Wood was Patel's second feature film as a director and stars Gerry Bednob and Tony Sano.